 These muffins were absolute heaven!

-Just chop the onions and zucchini the night before and store it in the refrigerator.
+Or, if you want them hot and fresh out of the oven, prepare in advance by choping the onions and zucchini the night before and store them in the refrigerator.

 Then the morning you make the muffins, just mix in the remaining ingredients and bake.